HumanBrainProject/ebrains-neuromorphic-job-queue-api/documentation/developer_guide/deployment.rst

 ======================

 The job queue server and its web interface are deployed in the cloud using Docker containers.
-Building Docker images and deploying the containers is handled by the :file:`deploy.py` script.
+Building Docker images and deploying the containers is handled by the "cloud-deploy" package, available at https://github.com/CNRS-UNIC/cloud-deploy.
+This provides a command-line tool, :file:`cld` script.

-.. note:: All actions of :file:`deploy.py` are logged to :file:`deploy.log` so you can always
+.. note:: All actions of :file:`cld` are logged to :file:`deploy.log` so you can always
           review the actions that have been performed.

 Managing nodes and services